Road deaths in the Netherlands

 Afbeelding

-Nowadays, road deaths among children (0-14) are scarce: in 2021 - as in the year before - there were 17 road deaths in this age group.
+Nowadays, road deaths among children (0-14) are relatively scarce: in 2023 there were 20 road deaths in this age group.
 Between 1950 and 1980, youngsters and, above all, children accounted for a large proportion of the number of road deaths.
 Presently, older road users are the ones who are increasingly killed in traffic.

 What are the costs of road crashes for society?

-Approximately 11% of the overall costs of road crashes is attributable to road deaths (see Figure 12).
-More than one third of the total societal costs of road crashes (about 37%) can be attributed to serious road injuries.
-Casualties with slight injuries (treated in a hospital emergency room) have a share of about 22% and other casualties a share of about 6% in societal costs.
-About a quarter (24%) of the costs is attributable to crashes with property damage only (PDO).
+Approximately 17% of the overall costs of road crashes [8] is attributable to road deaths (see Figure 12).
+The majority of the total societal costs of road crashes, about 70%, can be attributed to serious road injuries.

 How does the number of road deaths in the Netherlands relate to the numbers in other countries?

-Compared to the official numbers of road deaths reported by other European countries, the actual number of road deaths in the Netherlands in 2020 ranked 11th in Europe [11].
-Correction was made for the size of each country, not by comparing the number of casualties, but by comparing traffic mortality (road deaths per inhabitant).
-In relation to road safety improvement measured in terms of the decrease in the number of road deaths per country in 2020 as contrasted to 2010, the Netherlands ranks 32nd with a decrease of merely 5%.
-In comparison, the best-performing countries, such as Greece and Norway, realised a 50% reduction in road deaths.
-It should be noted that the social distancing measures in the context of the COVID-19 pandemic are expected to have contributed to the reduction of road casualties in 2020; there are indications that this contribution may have differed from country to country [12] [13].
+Compared to the official numbers of road deaths reported by other European countries, the real number of road deaths in the Netherlands in 2022 ranked fifteenth in Europe [14]. [i] Correction was made for the size of each country by comparing traffic mortality (road deaths per inhabitant).
+In relation to road safety improvement measured in terms of the decrease in the number of road deaths per country in 2022 as contrasted to 2012, the Netherlands rank 30th, - the third-to-last - with an increase of 13%.
+In comparison, the best performing countries such as Lithuania, Poland and Estonia achieved a 43% or higher reduction in road deaths during the same period.

-In its database CARE, the EU collects information from road crash registrations of the 27 Member States and those of some other countries such as Norway and Switzerland.
-CARE does not apply a correction for underregistration of road deaths in road crash registrations (BRON in the Netherlands).
-On the basis of the traffic mortality based on CARE, using provisional data from 2021 [14] the Netherlands ranks fifth within the EU in 2020, and ninth when other European countries, such as Liechtenstein, Norway, Switzerland and Iceland, are included in the comparison [14].
-These comparisons yield a distorted picture, because no account was taken of the 13% of road deaths that were not included in BRON, but were determined by Statistics Netherlands.
-In 2018, ETSC has examined whether other countries also use more than one source for determining the number of road deaths [15].
-About half the countries surveyed (17 out of 32) incorporate hospital data, causes of deaths forms or data about deaths by unnatural causes.
-At this time, the exhaustiveness of road crash registration in the different countries is unknown.
+In its database CARE, the EU collects the information from road crash registrations of the 27 EU member states, as well as some other countries such as Norway and Switzerland.
+In CARE, no correction is made for the underregistration of road deaths in the road crash registrations of the member states ((BRON for the Netherlands).
+For traffic mortality based on CARE, the Netherlands ranks sixth within the EU based on the (partly preliminary) 2023 data [15] and ninth if other European countries such as Norway, Switzerland and Iceland are included in the comparison.
+These comparisons provide a distorted picture, as they do not include the road deaths that were missing from BRON but were identified by Statistics Netherlands.
+In 2018, ETSC investigated whether other countries also use more than one source when determining the number of road deaths [16].
+About half of the countries surveyed (17 out of 32) use hospital data, cause-of-death statements, or non-natural death data.
+The completeness of road crash records across countries is currently unknown.

 SWOV fact sheet Dutch road safety in an international perspective compares Dutch road safety performance to that of other countries in a broader sense.